Marimba Ensemble Classes FAQs

 Q: I don’t own a marimba, can I still take lessons?

 A: Absolutely, but it is hard to learn a musical instrument if you don’t have one to practice on.
 There are a limited number of marimbas that we rent for $5/week.
 If you are serious about lessons, eventually you may want to buy one (contact Jaiaen about new and used options) or to sign up for one of our community marimba building workshops and make your own.

 Q: How much does building your own marimba cost?
 Is it hard?

 A: It depends.
+These estimates are pre-covid.
 A soprano marimba runs about $320 ($250 keys, $25 workshop fee, $15 hardware, $30 your choice of wood).
 The beauty of the community workshop is that we can help each other in the process.
 People with absolutely no woodworking experience have successfully built their own marimbas in a day at our workshops.

-Q: What is the Mudzidzi Mailchimp list and how do I join?
+Q: What is the Mudzidzi Mailchimp list and the Signal Private Messenger Group, and how do I join?

 Q: Is there a calendar of events for Ancient Ways?